AKurtz87/FWD_Proxy_Server_GUI/README.md

 # javascript_FWD_Proxy_Server_html_interface
 This is a forward proxy server written in JavaScript.
 The proxy server handles all requests from the client, prints all requests on the CLI interface, and saves all requests as logs in text files.
 At the same time, the proxy server runs an HTTP server that serves an HTML page with all requests divided by color into connect, post, and denied requests.
+Please note that the proxy server in use may block all requests based on a blacklist.txt file that contains a list of domains to be blocked.The blacklist.txt file can be updated to ensure that all the "black" domains are included.
+Users should be aware that any attempts to access blacklisted domains could be blocked.

+## Understanding Analytics Domains and How a Proxy Server Can Help Protect Your Data Privacy

+Analytics domains, such as Google and AWS, are used to collect data when a user visits a webpage.
+These domains typically use cookies and tracking scripts to gather information about the user's browsing behavior, such as the pages they visit, the time spent on each page, and the links clicked.
+This data is then used to analyze user behavior and improve website performance, as well as to serve targeted advertising.
+While this data collection is often essential for website owners and marketers to understand their audience, it can also pose a privacy risk to users.
+However, a proxy server can be configured to block requests made to analytics domains, thereby providing users with greater control over their data privacy.
+If you have any concerns about your online privacy or data security, please speak to your system administrator.

-# Features
+## Features

-1) Forward proxy server;
+1. Forward proxy server;
-2) Prints all requests on the CLI interface;
+2. Prints all requests on the CLI interface;

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/91114967/217781811-802a278f-117d-424c-9801-895ea37d84a0.png">

-3) Saves all requests as logs in text files;
+3. Saves all requests as logs in text files;
-4) Runs an HTTP server that serves an HTML page with all requests divided by color;
+4. Runs an HTTP server that serves an HTML page with all requests divided by color;

 <img width="586" alt="image" src="https://user-images.githubusercontent.com/91114967/217781991-15e54a0a-246c-493a-902a-f0b52885eb0f.png">